 Why "gender critical" beliefs are not protected in the workplace: the role of the European Convention on Human Rights

-In December 2019, the Employment Tribunal gave its judgment in Maya Forstater v CGD Europe and Others
+In December 2019, the Employment Tribunal gave its judgment in Maya Forstater v CGD Europe and Others.

 The judgment of the Employment Tribunal was that the belief held by the claimant, Maya Forstater - the core of which is that sex is biologically immutable - is not a "philosophical belief" protected by the Equality Act 2010.

-Equality Act 2010 she could not advance her claim that she had suffered discrimination on the basis of her belief when her relationship with her employer came to an end.
+Because Ms Forstater failed to establish at the preliminary hearing that her belief was protected under the Equality Act 2010 she could not advance her claim that she had suffered discrimination on the basis of her belief when her relationship with her employer came to an end.

 The judgment has caused considerable controversy, and many critiques of it have been published online, including by Ms Forstater who, earlier this month, defended her "totally ordinary" belief which, she claims, is shared by "the vast majority of people today if they are willing to be truthful".